College Application Guide

 • In addition to some combination of the above, many schools will have their own supplement on their portal/application website that you can access to track your application after you’ve applied.
 Check all tabs and anything having to do with financial aid; some are a little difficult to find.

 Recommendations: Have at least one teacher and one extracurricular leader who will give you recommendations.
 Ask at least two weeks out and inform the recommender what the scholarship is for.
-Also be aware of school foundation scholarships that require very specific recommendations (ex: Roosevelt English Teacher).
+Also be aware of school foundation scholarships that require very specific recommendations (ex: Roosevelt or Lincoln English Teacher).

 That’s it!
 It’s a scary, scary process but know that there are people around, your parents, teachers and counselors, who will help and support you along the way!